 Strep Throat Fact Sheet

-Strep throat is an infection caused by a bacterium called Group A Streptococcus
+Strep throat is an infection caused by bacteria called Group A Streptococcus (sometimes just called “strep")

 Symptoms start 1 to 5 days after exposure and include: